milosz08/home-theater-automation-system/README.md

 The system is powered centrally via an LM2596S switching regulator (5V/3A).
 This primary rail is distributed to three independent sections, each powered by a separate AMS1117 linear regulator stepping voltage down to 3.3V, ensuring noise isolation (5V components like the buzzer and LCD display are powered directly from the 5V rail).
-Key communication modules—Ethernet W5500, MAX3232, and MAX3485 - feature dedicated decoupling circuits consisting of a ceramic capacitor (for high-frequency filtering) paired with a Low-ESR capacitor.
+Key communication modules: Ethernet W5500, MAX3232, and MAX3485 - feature dedicated decoupling circuits consisting of a ceramic capacitor (for high-frequency filtering) paired with a Low-ESR capacitor.
 For the Ethernet module, the electrolytic capacitor size was increased to 220uF to eliminate intermittent connection drops observed with standard 47uF units.